lemonsprig/booklibrary/Readme.md

 - building a modal
 - building an accessible toggle switch with a text label

-Future improvements

-- Add accessibility
+Enhancements

+- Accessibility incorportated including
-  - aria labels
+  - Aria Labels
+  - Modal navigation and trap
+  - Escape key to close modal
-  - modal navigation and dismiss through keyboard or clicking off modal
+  - Close modal by clicking on backdrop
+  - Return focus to calling element on modal close.

+Future Enhancements

 - Persistent storage
 - Log in functionality - tied back to storage
 - Check responsiveness at different break points